naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 This is another area where remote teams benefit.
 For most non-parents, the home workspace has less distractions than the office workplace.
 There isn't as much of an interest or need for water cooler chit-chat, and external distractions in the office such as a birthday or firing aren't nearly as disruptive.
 We don't need to pretend to be busy, because we're being more carefully scrutinized on our output than our effort.
 (I'm not a parent, so unfortunately I can't comment for them).

-#### Argument: Continuous Design Approach is inefficient, impossible to measure, prone to getting off track, and "enormously expensive" to customers
+#### Claim: Continuous Design Approach is inefficient, impossible to measure, prone to getting off track, and "enormously expensive" to customers

 Most of these criticisms came from Matt Stephens and Doug Rosenberg, who co-authored a book called "[Extreme Programming Refactored: The Case against XP](https://amzn.to/30SIyVg)".
 And pretty much on all counts here, they're totally f*cking wrong.